Thierry Hermès

-Thierry Hermès (/fr/; January 10, 1801 in Krefeld – January 10, 1878 in Neuilly-sur-Seine) was a French saddlery and harness maker and entrepreneur.
-He is the founder of the luxury brand Hermès.
+Thierry Hermès (/fr/; 10 January 1801 – 10 January 1878) was a French fashion designer.
+The business that he founded was developed by his descendants and evolved into the luxury goods company known as Hermès.

-Born into a modest family, he settled in Pont-Audemer, Normandy, where he learned the trade of harness saddler.
+As a young adult, he moved to Normandy and learned the trade of harness saddler.
 In 1837, he moved to Paris and opened a workshop specializing in the creation of harnesses for horses, a field in which he gained recognition at the 1867 Universal Exhibition.
 By the time of his death in 1878, his company was already recognized for its excellence in luxury saddlery.

-Thierry Hermès' descendants played a crucial role in the development of Hermès International, as he was succeeded by his only son, Charles-Émile, and his grandson Émile-Maurice Hermès.
-Later, Émile's sons-in-law, notably Robert Dumas, contributed significantly to Hermès' expansion.
-Since 2013, Hermès has been headed by Axel Dumas, a member of the family's sixth generation.
+His descendants played a crucial role in the development of the company, as he was succeeded by his only son, Charles-Émile, and his grandson Émile-Maurice Hermès.
+Later, Émile-Maurice's sons-in-law, notably Robert Dumas, contributed significantly to the company's expansion.
+Since 2013, the company has been headed by Axel Dumas, a member of the family's sixth generation.

-Early life and education
+Early life

-Thierry Hermès was born on 10 January 1801 in the city of Krefeld in modern-day Germany, which was at the time part of the Roer department of the French First Republic as a result of the Revolutionary Wars; he was thus born a French citizen.
+Thierry Hermès was born on 10 January 1801 in the city of Crefeld in modern-day Germany, which was at that time part of the Roer department of the French First Republic as a result of the Revolutionary Wars; he was thus born a French citizen.
 He was the sixth child of a Protestant innkeeper and a mother of Rhineland origin, Agnese Kuhnen.

-After the death of his parents in 1821, he settled for a few years in Pont-Audemer, in Normandy, a town renowned for working hides.
-There he entered as an apprentice to a saddlery and harness maker.
+After the death of his parents in 1821, he settled for a few years at Pont-Audemer in Normandy, a town renowned for working hides.
+There, he entered as an apprentice to a saddler and harness maker (French: sellier harnacheur).

-On 17 April 1828 Thierry Hermès married Christine Pétronille Piérart (1805 – 30 April 1896).
+On 17 April 1828, he married Christine Pétronille Piérart (1805 – 30 April 1896).
 They had one son named Charles-Émile.